redsofa/unsupervised-online-regression/README.md

 - IMPORTTANT !!
 Make sure you are in the project's root
 - Copy/paste the content below in a terminal and hit enter to run them
+- This command only needs to be run once

 ~~~
 ROOT_DIR="$(pwd)" && \